Mount Etna eruption mapped: How often does Italy’s ‘Lady of the Rings’ volcano erupt?

 The frequency of those eruptions also makes it one of the world’s most active volcanoes: in 2021, according to the Weather Channel, it erupted 11 times in just three weeks.

-The volcano erupted twice last year, with Catania Airport force to close both times due to the volume of ash spewed into the air.
+The volcano had two major eruptions last year, with Catania Airport forced to close both times due to the volume of ash spewed into the air.

-The most recent eruption was in February, and thousands of tourists flocked to Etna to see the spectacle.
+It has erupted several times this year, including in February when thousands of tourists flocked to Etna to see the spectacle.
 Dozens of people who were not wearing appropriate mountain gear went missing as unprepared tourists clamoured for a glimpse of the lava flows, the Guardian reported.

+Professor Dougal Jerrem, a volcanologist and geologist, said this week’s eruption on Etna followed recent eruptive behaviour.

+“There was around, I think, 13 reported eruptions in the year.
+And often they can be quite small.
+Occasionally, they can start with an explosive phase like this one has,” he told The Independent.

 Etna is roughly 3,400m (11,165ft) high, and the National Institute of Geophysics and Volcanology said the volcanic tremors occurred near the volcano’s south-east crater, at a height of approximately 2,800m.